mysociety/popit/docs/api/schemas.md

 ## Top level schemas

-  * [People and Organisations](person-and-organisation) are the primary objects stored in PopIt.
+  * [People and Organizations](person-and-organization) are the primary objects stored in PopIt.
 Their schemas are very similar so explained together.
-  * [Positions](position) are the links between people and organisations (e.g. jobs, memberships, etc)
+  * [Positions](position) are the links between people and organizations (e.g. jobs, memberships, etc)

 ## Sub Schemas

-There are recurring parts of the main schemas - for example both people and organisations can have contact details.
+There are recurring parts of the main schemas - for example both people and organizations can have contact details.
 These shared sub schemas are documented separately:

   * [Images](image)
   * [Contact Details](contact-detail)